EKGF/movie-demonstrator/overview.md

  - Derivation rules

-… all linked to use cases
+These are all linked to the use cases.

 # Criteria